Prescott Vet Center

 Also called the Dr. Cameron McKinley Department of Veterans Affairs Veterans Center

-We offer confidential help for Veterans, service members, and their families at no cost in a non-medical setting.
-Our services include counseling for needs such as depression, post-traumatic stress disorder (PTSD), and the psychological effects of military sexual trauma (MST).
-We can also connect you with more support in VA and your community.
+The Prescott Vet Center offers confidential help for Veterans, service members, and their families at no cost in a non-medical setting.
+Our services include counseling for symptoms of depression, post-traumatic stress disorder (PTSD), anxiety, life stressors, readjustment to civilian life, and the psychological effects of military sexual trauma (MST).
+We can also help with connections to VA and community partners.

 3180 Stillwater Drive